apache/pulsar/site2/docs/security-kerberos.md

 This document introduces how to configure `Kerberos` with `SASL` between Pulsar clients and brokers and how to configure Kerberos for Pulsar proxy in detail.

-## Configuration for Kerberos between Client and Broker
+## Configure Kerberos between client and broker

 ### Prerequisites